 My name is Aaron Wingert.
 Born, raised and currently residing in northeast Kansas, I am fortunate to have spent a good amount of time in the outdoors.
 For much of my life my love of the outdoors paralleled my woodworking hobby.
 In 2008 the two came crashing together when, unsatisfied with the workmanship of even the most expensive turkey calls from large outdoor retailers, I started making turkey calls.
 Since then, I have hundreds of calls in turkey vests and on waterfowlers' lanyards throughout America, Canada and Europe.
 In the last several years I have focused on making the finest duck whistles available anywhere and have shifted away from making turkey calls.

 Call making is something that I do in my spare time.
 Each and every call I make is custom made for the person that ordered it...I do not have calls ready to go...No inventory.
-The waiting time for a custom call is currently around two years.
+I used to have a long waiting list, but that sucked for me and everybody waiting, so now I occasionally take a few orders here and there but don't allow "open books" to create another long backlog for me.
 If you need a new custom call this month, by Christmas or in time for the upcoming season, I'm probably not your guy.
 My family is my first priority, and therefore I do not go to the shop until my kids are in bed.
 If I were able to spend five hours per night in the shop, the waiting time would be considerably less, but that's just not the case.
-When communicating about your call order, I will always give an estimated lead time for your call and I try to be as honest and accurate about that lead time as I can be.
-When your order goes on my waiting list you can rest assured that it will be completed in the order in which it sits on the list.
-Famous people, guide services and other customers that might get preferential treatment from some call makers do not get preferential treatment from me.
-Offers to pay extra to be moved to the front of the line are always declined.
-My integrity and the trust of my customers is too valuable to me, and I will not compromise either.

 I firmly believe that in order for a call to be custom, the buyer must be part of the process.
 They must provide input on how their call will look and sound, and I hope that involvement makes my customers feel that they had a hand in the process.
 When their turn comes up my customers often have the opportunity to see pictures of specific wood blanks to choose from.
 I've been known to text message pictures of calls as they're in the progress of being built when the customer wants to see their call come together.
 Just say so!